jjvanzon/Circular-Language-Spec/1. Spec/16. Type Control/Type Safety, Genericity, Explicit.md

 ![](images/Type%20Safety,%20Genericity,%20Explicit.030.jpeg)

 During execution the interface can change from being delegated to original and back.
 The original interface isn’t lost as soon as you delegate the interface.
-When you annull the delegation, then the original interface reappears.
+When you annul the delegation, then the original interface reappears.
 It was only temporarily hidden.
 Most procedure symbols don’t define an original interface, so most symbols don’t holds original interface systematics.

 The *use* of delegation of the interface is to fix the interface of a procedure and to use an already defined procedure interface.